 Looking at the market as a whole, scooters with an engine displacement of 50cc and under (Class-I category), which are used primarily for commuting and work-related activities, occupy over half of all unit sales.
 Motorcycles with an engine capacity of 51cc or larger fall into a number of categories, from scooters to large motorcycles and sports models for personal enjoyment.
 The Japanese market is also unique in that it has a driver's license restricted to operation of AT (automatic transmission) motorcycles.
-In recent years, I25cc-class scooters, with their superior utility in urban areas and affordability, have followed a growth trend
+In recent years, scooters below 125cc (Class-I and Class-II), with their superior utility in urban areas and affordability, have followed a growth trend.

-License Type Allowable engine capacity

-Mo tor-driven cycle license 50cc and under

-Standard motorcycle with small-size engine Up to 125cc

-Standard motorcycle license Small AT motorcycle only Op to 123cc

-Standard motorcycle Up to 400cc

-Standard AT motorcycle only Ор 10 400СС

-Large motorcycle license Large motorcycle Unlimited

-Large AT motorcycle only Up to 650cc
+License Type Allowable engine displacement Motor-driven cycle license 50cc and under Standard motorcycle with small-size engine Up to 125cc Standard Small AT motorcycle only Op to 123cc motorcycle license Standard motorcycle Up to 400cc Standard AT motorcycle only Ор 10 400СС Large Large motorcycle Unlimited motorcycle license Large AT motorcycle only Up to 650cc